backdoordetectors/backdoordetectors.github.io/index.md

 ---

-# Backdoor Attacks Against Object Detectors in the Physical World
+# On the Credibility of Backdoor Attacks Against Object Detectors in the Physical World

 Here is a summary of a small selection of attack demonstration videos: